Bachelor of Science, Major in Physics, Electrical Engineering 2+2

 2

-Satisfies the Core Curriculum requirement for Component Area III (Life and Physical Science) as well as the major.
+Credits in PHYS 1401 and CHEM 1411 satisfy the Core Curriculum requirement for Component Area III (Life and Physical Science) as well as the major.

-Students on the Electrical Pre-Engineering plan complete 78 credit hours in residence at Sam Houston State University, focusing on the Core Curriculum and developing a firm foundation in math and the hard sciences.
+Students on the Electrical Pre-Engineering plan complete 72 credit hours in residence at Sam Houston State University, focusing on the Core Curriculum and developing a firm foundation in math and the hard sciences.
 They then transfer to a partner institution to complete remaining requirements for award of a degree in Electrical Engineering.
-Our academic articulation agreement with the University of Texas at Tyler (UT-Tyler) makes the transfer of matching credit a seamless process and guarantees acceptance for students meeting GPA requirements.
-However, students are also free to continue their study at any institution with an accredited Engineering program.

 For students considering Pre-Engineering vs. Engineering Technology, it is very important to understand the similarities and differences between these programs.
 Engineering tracks include significantly more Math (especially Calculus) than Technology tracks do, leading to very different careers.
 The Accreditation Board for Engineering and Technology (ABET) says that Engineering programs often focus on theory and conceptual design, while Technology programs usually focus on application and implementation.
 Engineers often do work involving original research and development, and many continue on to Masters or Doctoral programs in Engineering.
 Technologists are most likely to work in construction, manufacturing, product design, testing, or technical services and sales.
 Students interested in Engineering are supervised by the Department of Physics and Astronomy.
 Students interested in Technology are supervised by the Department of Engineering Technology.

 All students interested in Physics or Pre-Engineering enroll in the Physics Bootcamp (PHYS 1401) during their first semester on campus.
 This ensures that students master the math skills required during the next two years and helps them understand what those skills are good for in Physics and Engineering.
 It develops confidence, teamwork, camaraderie, and a sense of belonging in the department.
 A weekly group-based problem-solving practice session is integrated.
-The Bootcamp is typically offered each Fall and Spring term.
+The Bootcamp is offered each Fall and Spring term.